Skip to main content

 How do spousal impoverishment protections work?

 When one spouse enters a nursing home (or receives certain home-and-community-based waiver services) and applies for Medi-Cal, federal spousal-impoverishment rules protect the community spouse.
 The community spouse keeps a Minimum Monthly Maintenance Needs Allowance from the institutionalized spouse's income, and a Community Spouse Resource Allowance from assets.
-The 2026 federal range for the resource allowance is approximately $31,584 minimum to $157,920 maximum, updated annually by CMS.
+The 2026 range for the resource allowance is $32,532 minimum to $162,660 maximum, updated annually by CMS.

 Sources